ImageMagick/Usage-Markdown/color_mods/index.md

 ### Modulate Brightness, Saturation, and Hue {#modulate}

 The "`-modulate`" operator is special in that it modifies an image in the special HSL (hue-saturation-lightness) [colorspace](../color_basics/#colorspace).
-It converts each color pixel in into this color space and modifies it and converts it back to its original color space.
+It converts each color pixel into this color space and modifies it and converts it back to its original color space.

 It takes three values (though later values are optional) as a percentage such that 100 will make no change to an image.
 For example..